ClojureBridge/drawing/curriculum/create-something.md

 1. Go to the API documentation website
 2. Google it

-So, Clara went to the Quil API web site, [http://quil.info/api](http://quil.info/api), and found the [Loading and Displaying](http://quil.info/api/image/loading-and-displaying) section.
+Following that, Clara went to the Quil API web site, [http://quil.info/api](http://quil.info/api), and found the [Loading and Displaying](http://quil.info/api/image/loading-and-displaying) section.
 Then, she found the